kshibata3/kshibata3/README.md

 - 👋 Hi, I’m @kshibata3
-- 👀 I’m interested in building and investing in spacetech, fintech, consumer.
+- 👀 I’m interested in building and investing in fintech, consumer, spacetech.
-- 🌱 I’m currently learning the extent of my thermal exhaust port
 - 📫 How to reach me: kaylyn.shibata@gmail.com

 <!---